Brahmas Announce 2025 Coaching Staff

 San Antonio Head Coach Wade Phillips

 SAN ANTONIO – Feb.
-5, 2025 – The San Antonio Brahmas announced on Wednesday the coaching staff that will assist head coach Wade Phillips for the 2025 United Football League season.
+27, 2025 – The San Antonio Brahmas have announced changes to the coaching staff that will assist head coach Wade Phillips for the 2025 United Football League season.
+Phillips returns seven of eight assistant coaches who helped the Brahmas to a 2024 XFL Conference Championship and a berth in the inaugural UFL Championship return.

 2024 SAN ANTONIO BRAHMAS STAFF